smithah/pythonUtils/pdfWriteApp/readme.txt

 Pending items:
 1) Optimization of the code to return the pdf faster.
-2)  If there are any additional changes to the requirements then we can discuss it on Tuesday.
+2)  If there are any additional changes to the requirements then we can discuss it.
 3) Further testing of the code is required to find any additional issues.